-A Ph.D. in emergency management is a smart choice for several reasons—there’s a growing need for these professionals, the career advancement is promising, and the pay is rewarding.
+A Ph.D. in Emergency Management is a smart choice for several reasons—there’s a growing need for these professionals, career advancement is promising, and the pay is rewarding.

 An emergency management doctoral program explores approaches to disasters from various points of view to offer practical, well-researched solutions, which are vital in the 21st century.

 At the time of this writing, we are experiencing a public health emergency, the 2019-2020 Coronavirus Pandemic.
 We are relying on professionals in emergency management to advise us on the best ways to react to this worldwide virus.
 However, a health crisis is just one example of emergency management.